Skip to main content

 Planting

-Artichokes should be seeded 8-12 weeks before transplanting into 50-cell trays or 3-4” pots.
+Artichokes should be seeded into 50-cell trays or 3-4” pots about 8-12 weeks before transplanting.
 Seeds take 8-12 days to emerge.
 Germinate at 70-80ºF, using heating mats if needed.
 If initially seeded into smaller cell trays, they can be potted up at two true leaves.
 Plants require vernalization, i.e. exposure to cold temperatures to induce budding.
-The most foolproof way to vernalize plants is to move them to a cooler set to 45-50ºF for at least ten days, although the amount of chilling required varies by variety.
-Alternatively, transplanting can be timed so that transplants get their chilling time outdoors (use row cover if frost is expected).
-However, this is less reliable than artificial vernalization and coolers should have ample space in spring for seedlings.
+The most foolproof way to vernalize plants is to move them to a cooler set to 35-50ºF for at least ten days, although the amount of chilling required varies by variety.
+Research suggests that vernalizing for 500-550 hours greatly increases the proportion of plants that will produce buds.
+Providing supplemental lighting during vernalization will improve transplant health but it is not strictly necessary; if lighting, be sure to also check seedlings for watering since lighting enables continued transpiration.
+Alternatively, transplanting can be timed so that transplants get their chilling time from ambient outdoor temperatures (use row cover if frost is expected).
+However, this is far less reliable than artificial vernalization and coolers should have ample space in spring for seedling trays.

 Field Culture

 While the vernalization process is somewhat involved, this crop is mostly trouble-free in the field with few pests, and offers New England customers a unique Mediterranean treat.
 Artichokes are large plants and require ample space: 2-3' between plants in 4-6' rows.
-Straw mulch may reduce soil temperatures (which can benefit plants in hot weather), but recent research on straw and plastic mulch effects on artichoke production have mixed results.
+Straw mulch may reduce soil temperatures (which can benefit plants in hot weather), but recent research on straw and plastic mulch effects on artichoke production demonstrate that plastic and reflective mulch benefits (weed control, nutrient retention) can outweigh the effect of elevated temperatures.
 Plants need an inch of water per week, for which drip irrigation is useful.
-Artichoke buds should begin to form in late July.
-If desired, the healthiest artichoke plants with several side shoots can be split at the end of the season and planted into unheated high tunnels under row cover for an early June harvest the following year.
+Pverhead irrigation is discouraged since this can foster foliar disease.
+Artichoke buds should begin to develop in late July.
+If desired, healthy plants with multiple flowering stalks can be split at the end of the season, trimmed to several inches, and planted into unheated high tunnels under row cover for an early June harvest the following year.

 Perennial artichokes have been successfully overwintered in experimental settings (see Northeast SARE project FNE 14-809) in northern New England with a combination of straw mulch and low tunnels.
-While it is possible that refinement of this system could result in earlier harvests and higher yields, it is unclear whether the proportion of plants that survive winter would be large enough to warrant overwintering versus annual production.
+While it is possible that refinement of this system could result in earlier harvests and higher yields, it is unlikelt that the proportion of plants that survive winter would be large enough to warrant overwintering versus annual production at commercial scale.

 Harvest and Storage

 Yields vary based on variety and cultural practices.
-Plants commonly produce 10-20 buds each, but only 2–3 of these will be primary buds.
+Plants commonly produce 10-20 buds each, but only 2–3 of these will be primary buds (those at the tip of flowering stalks).
 Primary buds are typically of a large enough size to market individually, greater than 3” in diameter.
 The remainder of the buds are “secondaries” and will form at plant axials further down in the plant.
-While these are smaller, they are equally delicious and can be sold by weight, quart container, etc. Secondary buds can be eaten much like larger sizes, but are often more tender with a larger proportion of the bud being edible.
+While these are smaller, they are equally delicious., These can be sold by weight, quart container, etc. Secondary buds can be eaten much like larger artiochokes, but are often more tender, with fewer tough outer bracts making a larger proportion of the bud edible.
 Artichokes are marketed in 22 lb cartons, and buds are graded in the following classes: 18s are larger than 4.5" in diameter; 24s are 4-4.5"; 36s are 3.5-4"; and 48s are 3-3.5".
-Average diameters in New England tend to fall between 3 and 4".
+Average primary diameters in New England tend to fall between 3 and 4".

 Buds are ready to be harvested when they feel fairly compact for their size when squeezed.
 Bracts of overmature buds will begin to splay apart, and become bitter and tough.
 Clip buds with 2-3” of stem attached.
 Wearing gloves is recommended for guarding against spines, and because artichoke plant residue can be difficult to wash off.
 After harvest, buds should be cooled quickly and stored at temperatures close to 32ºF, but should not be allowed to freeze.
-Artichokes can last 2 weeks or longer in storage.
+Freeze damage will discolor bracts.
+Artichokes can last 2 weeks or longer in storage, after which the fleshy bracts begin to dessicate.
 Weekly or biweekly harvests are sufficient, depending on size classes of the buds being produced and the time in the growing season.
 Plants will continue producing (mostly secondary buds) up until a hard frost.